As an Amazon Associate, I earn from qualifying purchases.

 Important notes for making and taking to a special event

 If you take this dish to a potluck or buffet as I am doing, you MUST disclose that it contains nuts and seeds!
 Nuts aren’t normally found in pasta salad and might not be readily visible.
-I always put a little warning sign up by my food that contains nuts.
+I always put a little warning sign up near my food that contains nuts.

 Looking for some other delicious plant-based recipes to make and take to a special event?